Trikone: Press

 Arvind Kumar details Society magazine coverage of Trikone's San Francisco Chapter in his interview with Outwords.
 A journalist for Society, a gossip magazine in Bombay, wrote a two page spread in the magazine about Trikone's founding and activities.
 Kumar remembers a photo of heartthrob Aditya Pancholi on the cover, a draw for gay readers.
 After the issue of society was published, letters began to be sent to Trikone's PO box in Palo Alto, California, en masse.
 These letters ranged from Pune and Patna to smaller towns.
 Trikone newsletters began to be sent out to India, Pakistan, and Bangladesh.

-Trikone Australia

-Trikone Australia is a not-for-profit community organisation based in Sydney, established to support LGBTQIA+ people of South Asian heritage living in Australia.
-Its mission is "to create a safe, empowering, and inclusive space for LGBTQIA+ individuals of South Asian heritage in Australia.
-Trikone fosters a sense of belonging through cultural connection, community support, and advocacy, celebrating the diversity of identities within the intersection of queerness and South Asian heritage."

-Activities and Programs

-Trikone Australia organises regular cultural and advocacy events, including community stalls at Sydney's Fair Day and participation in the Sydney Gay and Lesbian Mardi Gras Parade.
-In 2024, its parade entry was a performance that represented liberation from social constraints, combining South Asian dance, music, and rainbow-themed costumes.

-The organisation also hosts social and cultural gatherings such as Bar Bombay, Rainbow Holi, and community meetups.
-It has run workshops and forums on mental health and identity within South Asian LGBTQIA+ communities.

-In 2024, Trikone Australia launched its first podcast, Under the Brown Rainbow, hosted by Kashif Harrison, featuring interviews with LGBTQIA+ South Asians and exploring themes such as coming out, cultural identity, and self-expression.

-Governance

-Trikone Australia is led by a volunteer Board of Directors elected by its members.
-Positions include Chairperson, Vice-Chairperson, Secretary, Treasurer, Community Outreach Director, and Diversity and Inclusion Director.
-The board oversees events, advocacy, and partnerships with local councils and LGBTQIA+ organisations.

-Online Presence

-The organisation maintains an active presence through its website (trikone.org.au) and social media platforms including Facebook, Instagram, X, and YouTube.

 Chicago Chapter

 Founding

 Trikone Chicago was originally founded by Ifti Nasim, a Muslim Pakistani poet.
 This organization eventually morphed into the now-defunct Sangat and the still-active later iteration of Trikone Chicago that was officially founded in 2007.